Student-centric advice and objective recommendations

 Which AP Classes Are the Hardest?

 As you sign up for AP Classes, you should get a good idea of how difficult each class is before signing up; after all, you are taking college level courses.
 One of your first steps should be to identify the hardest AP Classes.
-You can craft a well-balanced schedule if you ensure that you don’t take too many of the hard ones all in one semester.
+Crafting a well-balanced schedule ensures that you don’t take too many hard classes all in one semester.

 Here is our guide to the hardest AP Classes.
 Of course, this is not a definitive list.
 There are several ways to determine which classes are hardest.
 On top of that, the answer will vary by student.
 A naturally gifted mathematician will probably find AP Calculus AB easier than AP US History.